European Traveler

 Mad King Ludwig II at Schloss Hohenschwangau

-The future Bavarian King Ludwig II spent, by all accounts, many happy childhood summers at Schloss Hohenschwangau.
+The future Bavarian King Ludwig II spent many, and by all accounts happy, childhood summers at Schloss Hohenschwangau.
 Ludwig’s romantic disposition was no doubt greatly influenced by the painting he saw on the walls of Schloss Hohenschwangau.
 The most obvious consequence is the very popular, Disney-like fantasy castle Schloss Neuschwanstein that Ludwig erected within easy walking distance from Schloss Hohenschwangau.

 Schloss Hohenschwangau is far less popular with visitors than the nearby Schloss Neuschwanstein Castles.
-As a result, Hohenschwangau can often be seen without ticket reservations.
+As a result, Hohenschwangau can often be seen without ticket reservations but somewhat ironically, print-at-home tickets will be available from 2020 while Schloss Neuschwanstein tickets will still have to be picked up in person.

 Both Schloss Hohenschwangau and Neuschwanstein Castle are in Schwangau near Füssen, an easy and popular day-trip destination by public transportation from Munich.